ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 ### Modifying recommendation data

-You can retrieve data returned from the recommendation engine and modify it before displaying.
+You can retrieve data returned from the recommendation engine and modify it before it is shown to the user.

-To do it, subscribe to `RecommendationResponseEvent`.
+To modify recommendation data, subscribe to `RecommendationResponseEvent`.
 See [`Event/Subscriber/RecommendationEventSubscriber.php`](https://github.com/ezsystems/ezrecommendation-client/blob/master/src/lib/Event/Subscriber/RecommendationEventSubscriber.php) for example:

 ``` php